 – Take medicines like cinnarizine (eg stugeron) or promethazine (eg avomine), which are very effective against dizziness and nausea.

-But if the symptoms become sever, then inhaling oxygen is the best treatment.
+But if the symptoms become severe then inhaling oxygen is the best treatment.
 You can get more oxygen in the air you breathe if you descend by 500 to 1000m.
 You can also carry oxygen tanks or hyperbaric treatment with you.
-This is important because lack of oxygen is the main reason why people suffer from altitude sickness.
+This is important because the ack of oxygen is the main reason why people suffer from altitude sickness.

 The best way to avoid altitude sickness for a climber’s initial journey is to stay away from a height of 8,000 feet or above.